MrFarland/Encyclopedia-Exandria/development/legacy files/50-taldorei.md

 ^Type:^ **^Forest^** ^-^ ^Danger:^ **^Very^ ^High^** ^-^ ^Terrain:^ **^Difficult^**

 The Salted Bluffs are white cliffs that wrap around the north end of the [Alabaster Peninsula](alabaster-peninsula).
-The Bluffs stretch from the [Alabaster Bay](alabaster-bay) in the east to the [Dawnmist](dawnmist-bay) in the west, the Salted Bluffs are a network of towering spires, hidden coves, and caves.
+The Bluffs stretch from the [[Alabaster Bay](alabaster-bay)](alabaster-bay) in the east to the [Dawnmist](dawnmist-bay) in the west, the Salted Bluffs are a network of towering spires, hidden coves, and caves.

 ##### Dangers
 The greatest danger in the Salted Bluffs come not from the water, but the sky.
 [Harpies](/monster/harpy), [wyverns](/monster/wyvern), and [griffons](/monster/griffon) all nest in the towering spires swoop down on unsuspecting prey.